swiftlang/swift-package-collection-generator/Sources/PackageCollectionGenerator/README.md

   --auth-token <auth-token>
                           Auth tokens each in the format of type:host:token for retrieving additional package metadata via source hosting platform APIs.
 Currently only GitHub APIs are supported.
 An example token would be github:github.com:<TOKEN>.
+  --pretty-printed        Format output using friendly indentation and line-breaks.
   -v, --verbose           Show extra logging for debugging purposes.
   -h, --help              Show help information.
 ```